Brayden11250/RiverCracker/README.md

 ## Structures

-You can put in the name of text file (ending in “.txt”) as at the end of your command to have less false positive.
+You can put in the name of text file (ending in “.txt”) as at the end of your command to have less false positives.

 If you know where a structure with "liftable bits" is you can put the position of the structure in cubiomes (make sure you have the right version) run it on incremental until you get around 250k results.
 Example: